Shipwrecks of Saint Malo: The Aimable Grenot

-L'Aimable Grenot was another privateer bound for Cadiz in Spain to ply Mediterranean trade at the time of its sinking.
+L'Aimable Grenot was another privateer bound for Cádiz in Spain to ply Mediterranean trade at the time of its sinking.
 It was also preserved on its starboard side from the keel to the second deck, for a length of 36 metres.
 It was dated by dendrochronology to having been built around 1746/47 in Granville, weighing 400 tonnes.
 Along with personal items and artefacts related to the sailing of the ship such as rigging and tools, the ship also contained cast-iron ingots stamped with 1746 and 1747.
 These ingots were stamped with the marks POTUXENT and Stepn Onion, which refer to two Baltimore iron foundries which supplied ballast for English ships.

 The ship came out of Granville which had its archives badly damaged during the Occupation of France making it harder to identify the ship's crew and voyages.
 However its captains have been identified as Pierre de la Houssaye who handed over to Joseph François Hugon, sieur du Prey in 1647.
 It appears that both had a daring reputation and the ship had become famous at the time of its sinking.